The Greatest Male Nudes in Art History (NSFW!)

 Salvador Dalí, “The Secret Life of Salvador Dalí,” 1942.

 Half the size of the famous Venus de Milo, Venus de Milo with Drawers features silky mink tufts as drawer handles.
-Dalí’ magics the Art object into a piece of functional furniture, as well as opening up the world of Freudian analysis where Greek myths are images of the psyche.
-A perfect demonstration of the Surrealist interest in sparking new realities and experience.
+Dalí’s magics the Art object into a piece of functional furniture, as well as opening up the world of Freudian analysis where Greek myths are images of the psyche.
+A perfect demonstration of the Surrealist interest in sparking new realities and experiences.

-Petrina Hicks’ photograph might be thinking along the same lines as Aisha Khalid.
-Again, she is using well-known Venus imagery (associated most famously with Botticelli): the pink sea-shell.
-In The Beauty of History a pale skinned woman, with long blonde hair (which is behind her back), holds a large pink shell in front of her face – removing her identity from the image.
+Petrina Hicks’ photograph might be thinking along the same lines as Aisha Khalid’s.
+Again, she is using well-known Venus imagery (associated most famously with Botticelli): the pink sea shell.
+In The Beauty of History a pale-skinned woman, with long blonde hair (which is behind her back), holds a large pink shell in front of her face – removing her identity from the image.
 Her completely smooth skin recalls the white of Classical sculpture.
-In this passport-like portrait the pinkness, shininess and shape of the shell (which would obviously not be permitted in a passport photo) stands in place of a full nude image.
+In this passport-like portrait, the pinkness, shininess, and shape of the shell (which would obviously not be permitted in a passport photo) stand in place of a fully nude image.
 Is the title The Beauty of History a little tongue-in-cheek?